Decades Old Technology

 Home Security News

 Installing a Home Security System?

-Did you know that installing a security system is not only a great way to minimize the risk of a break-in or burglary, but it can also lower your home insurance payments?
+Did you know that installing a security system is not only a great way to help minimize risk of a break-in or burglary, but it may also lower your home insurance payments?
 Insurance companies recognize that homes are indeed more secure when they have a home security system installed by one of the top alarm companies.

 TopAlarmCompanies.com offers quotes from only the best, most well known business and home security companies.
-By working with leading providers like FrontPoint, Vivint, GE, Pinnacle, Smith & Wesson, and, of course, the ADT Security Systems Authorized Dealer Program, we can assure you that we are providing quotes from the highest rated security companies in the business.
+By working with leading providers like FrontPoint, Vivint, GE, Protect America, and, of course, Protect Your Home - ADT Authorized Premier Provider, we can assure you that we are providing quotes from the highest rated security companies in the business.

 Not to mention, these six companies use state-of-the-art technology to keep up with the changing market.
 Features like wireless alarms and touch screen control panels are what consumers want, and these companies offer them along with expert technicians and a skilled customer support staff.

 Protect America has been given a five star rating for four years in a row by TopConsumerReviews.com.
 With their line of affordable home security packages starting at about $30 and free installation, Protect America is offering home security at a price most Americans can afford.

 Vivint is one of the most modern, high-tech home security companies.
 With services that integrate your security system with energy management and home automation, Vivint makes a compelling, "green" option for people that want a top home security company.